Only Time: The Collection

-Only Time: The Collection is a box set from Irish singer, songwriter and musician Enya, released on 5 November 2002 in the United States and on 2 December 2002 in Europe.
+Only Time: The Collection is a box set by Irish singer-songwriter and musician Enya, released on 5 November 2002 in the United States and on 2 December 2002 in Europe.
 The set contains 51 tracks across four discs that spans her 1987 debut album Enya through her 2002 single "May It Be".
 A 48-page booklet with liner notes and lyrics by her longtime lyricist Roma Ryan is included.
 The video of "Oíche Chiúin (Silent Night)" is also included on the fourth disc, the performance comes from the BBC programme Christmas Day in the Morning aired on 25 December 1996 and was recorded at Christ Church Cathedral in Dublin.
 In addition to this computer playable video, there is also a screensaver in the cover art motif and a slideshow of pictures from the booklet.
 This release was a limited worldwide release of 200,000, with US sales of over 60,000 copies.
 The selection of songs was made by Enya, Nicky and Roma.